 What happens when we eat carbohydrates, protein and fat?

-Your blood sugar responds very differently to different macronutrients.
-Fat does not impact blood sugar levels.
+Your blood insulin responds very differently to different macronutrients.
+Fat does not impact blood insulin levels.
 Carbs have a high impact, protein impacts them moderately, but fat?
 No impact!

 Carbs and fats provide energy for the body.
 When carbs are limited in the diet, fat becomes the preferred and efficient fuel source.
 When you reduce your intake of one macronutrient, you have to increase your intake of at least one other macronutrient—otherwise you’ll feel hungry and not have enough energy.
 The low-fat craze started with flawed science that incorrectly stated that fat was dangerous.
 In a low carb, high-fat diet, fat provides you with the energy your body needs, and also helps knock out hunger and cravings.